Spread the love

 In secular terms an epiphany can also mean an illuminating discovery or and intuitive grasp of insight.
 A manifestation is something clearly shown.
 Mani- refers to a hand.
 Fendo- means to hit or strike.
 A manifesto is public declaration with an intention to “strike a blow”.

-Update: Those who have lived in sinful lifestyles (and who have not sought forgiveness or who are unaware of this sinful lifestyle) will also be judged by God.
-Their eternal mortal souls could be at stake.
+Update: Each of us who have lived in sinful lifestyles will also be judged by God.
+Eternal mortal souls could be at stake.
 Those clergy who have not remained faithful to these Church teachings (in their official capacity or own personal actions) will also be judged.
-These clergy will also be held accountable for their failure to save souls.
+These clergy will also be held more accountable for their failure to save souls.

 Not many of you should become teachers, for your realize that we WILL BE JUDGED MORE STRICTLY, for we all fall short in many respects.”
 Jas.1:3